Brantice: Geography

 Brantice is located about 14 km northeast of Bruntál and 50 km northwest of Ostrava.
 It lies in the Nízký Jeseník range.
 The highest point is the hill Uhlák at 667 m above sea level.
 The built-up area lies in the valley of the Opava River.

 History

 The first written mention of Brantice is from 1222.
 In 1377, it became a part of the Duchy of Krnov.
 From 1485, the village of Radim belonged to the Brantice estate.
 As a result of wars in the 15th and 17th centuries, the depopulated Brantice was settled by German immigrants, who gradually formed the majority here.
 In 1945, the German-speaking inhabitants were expelled.

 Transport

-The I/45 road (the section from Bruntál to Krnov) passes through the municipality.
+The I/45 road (the section from Bruntál to Krnov) runs through the municipality.

 Brantice is located on the railway line Ostrava–Moravský Beroun via Bruntál.